cefriel/procedural-kg-llm/README.md

 We reuse [this JSON dataset available on GitHub](https://github.com/zharry29/wikihow-goal-step)

 ## How to navigate this repository
-### pkg-extraction
+### pkg-extraction / notebooks
 This folder contains:
-- the notebook with the whole pipeline of 7 prompts, based on Chain-of-Thought prompting
+- **pkg-extraction.ipynb**, the notebook with the whole pipeline of 7 prompts, based on Chain-of-Thought prompting
 - a subfolder **previous-prompt-eng-experiments** containing the notebooks with previous experiments during the prompt engineering refinement process

 The repository defines a `docker-compose.yml` file to run the Jupyter notebooks as containers via Docker.